Let’s first quickly talk about…

 #7 Choose whether you would like to have the ‘standard’ or ‘priority’ service.

 The difference between the ‘standard’ service and the ‘priority’ service is the time it will take for the Home Office to decide on your fiancé(e) visa application.

-As we discussed in our fiance visa UK processing time in 2022 article, the average processing time for the standard service is 3-6 months whilst the priority service has been suspended due to the Home Office’s Ukraine response.
+As we discussed in our fiance visa UK processing time in 2023 article, the processing time for the standard service is 3 months (on average).

 #8 Select your appointment at the visa application centre.

-“Is it a problem that my financial documents will be more than 28 days old when I attend the visa appointment.
+“My financial documents will be more than 28 days old when I attend the visa appointment.
 Will this be an issue?”

 What matters here is that your documents meet the Immigration Rules when you submit and pay for the online application.

 Sarah knows that her bank statements must be no older than 28 days when she applies.

-As long as Sarah submits and pays for the online application before the bank statements are older than 28 days old, it does not matter if her bank statements are 40 days old (as a random example) by the time the applicant attends the appointment.
+As long as Sarah submits and pays for the online application before the bank statements are older than 28 days old, it does not matter if her bank statements are older than 28 days old by the time she attends the appointment.

 #9 Pay the Home Office fee.